Republic of Ireland: Architecture

 Gothic cathedrals, such as St Patrick's, were also introduced by the Normans.
 Franciscans were dominant in directing the abbeys by the Late Middle Ages, while elegant tower houses, such as Bunratty Castle, were built by the Gaelic and Norman aristocracy.
-Many religious buildings were ruined with the Dissolution of the Monasteries.
-Following the Restoration, palladianism and rococo, particularly country houses, swept through Ireland under the initiative of Edward Lovett Pearce, with the Houses of Parliament being the most significant.
+Many religious buildings were ruined with the dissolution of the monasteries.

+After the Battle of the Boyne in the late 1690s and into the 1700s, palladianism and interior rococo, particularly in country houses, expanded throughout Ireland under continental influence as well as under the influence of one of Ireland's first specifically trained architects, Edward Lovett Pearce, with the Houses of Parliament being the most significant.

 With the erection of buildings such as The Custom House, Four Courts, General Post Office and King's Inns, the neoclassical and Georgian styles flourished, especially in Dublin.
 Georgian townhouses produced streets of singular distinction, particularly in Dublin, Limerick and Cork.
-Following Catholic Emancipation, cathedrals and churches influenced by the French Gothic Revival emerged, such as St Colman's and St Finbarre's.
-Ireland has long been associated with thatched roof cottages, though these are nowadays considered quaint.
+Following Catholic emancipation, cathedrals and churches influenced by the French Gothic Revival emerged, such as St Colman's and St Finbarre's.
+Ireland has long been associated with vernacular thatched roof cottages, though these are nowadays in decline.

 Beginning with the American designed art deco church at Turner's Cross, Cork in 1927, Irish architecture followed the international trend towards modern and sleek building styles since the 20th century.
 Other developments include the regeneration of Ballymun and an urban extension of Dublin at Adamstown.
 Since the establishment of the Dublin Docklands Development Authority in 1997, the Dublin Docklands area underwent large-scale redevelopment, which included the construction of the Convention Centre Dublin and Grand Canal Theatre.
 Completed in 2018, Capital Dock in Dublin is the tallest building in the Republic of Ireland achieving 79 m in height (the Obel Tower in Belfast, Northern Ireland being the tallest in Ireland).
 The Royal Institute of the Architects of Ireland regulates the practice of architecture in the state.